 Cross with Laudes Creaturarum, the words of St. Francis

 The monks were Antonines from the holy Order of Hospitallers of St. Anthony.
 (In the early 11th century, relics of St. Anthony had been taken to south western France where the Order was founded.)

 The monks wore a Tau cross on their habits and about that time, there was a dreadful poisoning of ignis sacer.
-The symptoms included severe burning sensation in the fingers and toes, which led to blisters of gangrene and even loss of limbs due to restricted blood circulation.
-This was surely punishment from God and victims went to the St. Anthony monks for treatment.
+The symptoms included a severe burning sensation in the fingers and toes, which led to blisters of gangrene and even loss of limbs due to restricted blood circulation.
+This was surely punishment from God and victims went to the St. Anthony monks for treatment, both medical and spiritual.

 Can you believe people take illicit psychedelic drugs such as LSD, deliberately?

 (Move your mouse over the photo and wait a few seconds for an annoying animation to appear.
 If you're seeing this page on a tablet or mobile phone, be glad you don't have a mouse!)

 The malady became known as 'St. Anthony's Fire' or 'Holy Fire'.
 (It is now believed the cause was grain contaminated with a fungus called ergot.
 Other symptoms of ergotism include convulsive seizures, spasms and hallucinations.
 Ergot contains ergotamine, which in 1938 was used to synthesize Lysergsäure-diethylamid, better known as LSD. )

 The Tau is also known as the Crutch Cross, which gets its name from the similarity between the letter 'T' and a walking aid.
 Indeed, the Christian cross is used by many people for their journey through life.
 (Dr Roman eloquently expands on this on our Ankh Cross page.)

 Primitive Christian Symbols, Jean Danielou, (Baltimore, 1964), trans.
 Donald Atwater, p.141